nataze/BookingAppDemo/README.md

 https://nataze.github.io/BookingAppDemo/

-This demo was extracted from a much larger application that allows clients to book a company's services and sends out a call or SMS reminder to the client using the twilio API.
+This demo was extracted from a larger application that allows businesses to book clients' appoinments, schedule employees and send out call, SMS and/or email reminder to the client.

-The demo contains just a multi-step form that collects the clients information and booking time.
+The demo contains a multi-step form that collects a client's information and booking time.
 All the data and api response are mocked.

+The app was built with React 16.2/@rematch 1.0.6 and an older version of Material UI (3.7.1) using React router 4.3.1

 #### Start application